mariangle/penpal/README.md

 <!-- ROADMAP -->
 ## Roadmap
 - [ ] Improve letter system
-  - [ ] Categorize sent and received letters
+  - [x] Categorize sent and received letters
   - [ ] Implement text formatter for more letter customization
   - [ ] Make letters arrive depend on distance between users
   - [ ] Add send letter to "random" user or based off filters feature
-- [ ] Followers/following or friendlist
+- [ ] Followers/following or friendlist system
 - [ ] Allow users to manage their interests
 - [ ] Put reviews or comments on a user's profile
 - [ ] Sign in with GitHub or Google